Girlfriend Getaways To Book Right Now

 Grab your squad and try one of these XX-only escapes this summer and fall.

 It also got us in the mood for a good, old-fashioned girlfriend getaway.
-Grab your girl squad and try one of these XX-only escapes — when you are vaccinated and able to do so, of course:
+So, grab your girl squad and start planning one of these XX-only escapes — when you are vaccinated and able to do so, of course:

 Set sail on a Lady Cruise